Bachelor of Science

 The College awards three types of associate's degrees:

 The Associate of Arts (A.A.) degree (offered in General Studies and Studio Arts) is designed to parallel the first two years of a liberal arts education at a four-year college.
 Credits earned usually can be transferred as the first two years of bachelor-degree study.

-The Associate of Applied Arts (A.A.A.) degree is offered in Advertising Art and Mass Media Communication.
-These majors offer students the opportunity to gain the technical and professional skills needed for employment and to prepare for transfer to a four-year college.
+The Associate of Applied Arts (A.A.A.) degree is offered in Advertising Art.
+This major offers students the opportunity to gain the technical and professional skills needed for employment and to prepare for transfer to a four-year college.